nsimat/BethanyPieShop/README.md

-# BethanyPieShop
+# Bethany's Pie Shop - Building a e-commerce web site to buy pies online
 BethanyPieShop is a project to build an online store with ASP.NET Core 6, Razor pages, Blazor, Unit Testing, Entity Framework Core 6, and Web APIs.

-# First Step : Creating an empty project
+## First Step : Creating an empty project
 We begin by creating an empty ASP.NET Core MVC project.

-# Second Step : Adding folders for models, controllers, and views
+## Second Step : Adding folders for models, controllers, and views
 We create some folders to implement the MVC design pattern:
 - Models folder: for model classes
 - Views folder: for views files